Adult Reentry Grant Program

 In November 2019, the Scoring Committee read and rated the single proposal submitted to the BSCC.
 The Board approved a funding award of $5 million to the Amity Foundation for a grant period that runs from February 1, 2020 to January 31, 2030.

-ARG Rehab of Existing Property RFPopens PDF file
+ARG Rehab of Existing Property RFP

 Prior ARG Cohorts